yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/postgres-node-driver.md

 If you created a cluster on [YugabyteDB Managed](https://www.yugabyte.com/managed/), use the cluster credentials and [download the SSL Root certificate](../../../yugabyte-cloud/cloud-connect/connect-applications/).

-Refer to [Configure SSL/TLS](../../../reference/drivers/nodejs/postgres-pg-reference/#configure-ssl-tls) for more information on node-postgresql default and supported SSL modes, and examples for setting up your connection strings when using SSL.
+Refer to [Configure SSL/TLS](../../../reference/drivers/nodejs/postgres-pg-reference/#configure-ssl-tls) for more information on node-postgresql default and supported SSL modes, and other examples for setting up your connection strings when using SSL.

-### Step 3: Query the YugabyteDB cluster from your application
+### Step 3: Write your application

 Create a new JavaScript file called `QuickStartApp.js` in your project directory.